Basic information on child support in Mississippi.

 How long does child support last?

-A parent’s legal responsibility to pay child support usually ends when the child becomes “emancipated.”
-A child becomes emancipated when the child does any one of these things:
+A parent’s legal responsibility to pay child support usually ends when their child becomes “emancipated.”
+Your child becomes emancipated when they do any one of these things:

-- joins the military and serves full-time; or
+- join the military and serve full-time; or

-- gets convicted of a felony and sentenced to two or more years in prison.1
+- get convicted of a felony and sentenced to two or more years in prison.1

-The judge may also decide that a parent no longer has to pay child support if the child does any of these things:
+The judge may also decide that child support payments will end if your child does any of these things:

-- stops going to school full-time when the child is 18 years old or older and does not have a disability;
+- turns 18, stops going to school full-time, and does not have a disability;

-- before the child is 21, s/he chooses to move out of the home of his/her custodial parent or guardian, lives independently, works full-time, and stops pursuing his/her education;
+- chooses to move out of their custodial parent or guardian’s home, lives independently, works full-time, and stops pursuing their education;

-- lives with another person without the approval of the parent who has to pay support;2 or
+- lives with another person without the approval of the parent who pays support;2 or

-Note: Once a child becomes emancipated, a parent who owes back child support (arrears) from before the child became emancipated is still responsible for paying the arrears.4
+If a parent is behind on their child support payments, emancipation does not end their obligation.
+A parent who already owes back child support (arrears) from before the child became emancipated is still responsible for paying the full amount they owe.4

 1 Miss.
 Code § 93-11-65(8)(a)